SDWebImage/SDWebImage/README.md

 Just #import the UIImageView+WebCache.h header, and call the setImageWithURL:placeholderImage: method from the tableView:cellForRowAtIndexPath: UITableViewDataSource method.
-Everything will be handled for you, from parallel downloads to caching management.
+Everything will be handled for you, from async downloads to caching management.

     #import "UIImageView+WebCache.h"